finos/common-domain-model/documentation/source/product-model.rst

  type EconomicTerms:
    effectiveDate AdjustableOrRelativeDate (0..1)
-   terminationDate AdjustableOrRelativeDate (0..1)
+   	[docReference ICMA GMRA namingConvention "Purchase Date"
-   dateAdjustments BusinessDayAdjustments (0..1)
+			provision "As defined in GMRA paragraph 2(mm) The date on which Purchased Securities are sold or are to be sold by Seller to Buyer."]
-   payout Payout (1..1)
+    [docReference ICMA ERCCBestPractice namingConvention "Purchase Date"
-   terminationProvision TerminationProvision (0..1)
+			provision "ERCC Guide: Annex II  Glossary of repo terminology.
+The term for the value date of a repo."] terminationDate AdjustableOrRelativeDate (0..1) [docReference ICMA GMRA namingConvention "Repurchase Date"
-   extraordinaryEvents ExtraordinaryEvents (0..1)
+			provision "As defined in GMRA paragraph 2(qq) The date on which Buyer is to sell Equivalent Securities to Seller."]
-   calculationAgent CalculationAgent (0..1)
+    [docReference ICMA ERCCBestPractice namingConvention "Repurchase Date"
-   nonStandardisedTerms boolean (0..1)
+			provision "ERCC Guide: Annex II  Glossary of repo terminology.
+The term for the maturity date of a repo."] dateAdjustments BusinessDayAdjustments (0..1) payout Payout (1..1) terminationProvision TerminationProvision (0..1) extraordinaryEvents ExtraordinaryEvents (0..1) calculationAgent CalculationAgent (0..1) nonStandardisedTerms boolean (0..1) collateral Collateral (0..1)

 Payout
 """"""